E.P. Foster Library and City of Ventura’s “The Big Read” present

 E.P.
 Foster Library Topping Room, 651 E Main St.

 The Big Read is a cooperative effort of the City of Ventura Department of Parks, Recreation & Community Partnerships and the Ventura County Library.
 It is designed to encourage the community to read, discuss and participate in activities inspired by this year’s featured book, The Things They Carried by Tim O’Brien.

 Big Read Kick Off at Bell Arts

-Mayor Cheryl Heitmann officially opens the Big Read at First Fridays Ventura gallery crawl at Bell Arts Factory, which hosts an art exhibit, “From Hell to Healing: The Art of Vietnam Vets”.
-Ventura Film Society presents its special “The Things They Carried” compilation video with free books to the first 75 people.
-The event is free and open to the public.
+Mayor Cheryl Heitmann officially opened the Big Read at First Fridays Ventura gallery crawl at Bell Arts Factory, which hosts an art exhibit, “From Hell to Healing: The Art of Vietnam Vets”.
+Ventura Film Society presented its special “The Things They Carried” compilation video.
+The video can be viewed on YouTube here.

 In conjunction with this year’s Big Read event, the E. P. Foster Library is sponsoring a design challenge inspired by The Things They Carried.

 The goal of the Art Tag Design Challenge will be to create a miniature work of art on a shipping tag using Tim O’Brien’s book as a starting point.
 Images may reflect war and/or the consequences, aftermath, or results of war.
 You can use any medium as long as it is contained on the shipping tag.
 Blank shipping tags will be given to participants who register at the E. P. Foster Library.

 Foster Library will have colored pencils available to use if you wish to create your tag inside the library.